sumahiremath/buildtales/about/index.md

   </div>
 </div>

+---

-## The Journey
+### The Journey

-My path began in QA, where I developed a quality-first mindset that propelled me into development and ultimately leadership.
-Now, I lead initiatives focused on modernizing legacy architectures, driving microservices adoption, and embedding observability across engineering ecosystems.
-I’ve guided teams through fintech transformations, built large-scale payments infrastructure, and navigated complex financial compliance—where “move fast” meets “don’t break anything.”
+I started in QA, where a **quality-first mindset** shaped how I approach every layer of engineering.
+That foundation led me into development and, eventually, leadership roles guiding teams through modernization efforts.

+I’m especially interested in **microservices and distributed systems**, **AI**, and **crypto**—areas shaping the future of engineering and payments.
+Exploring service decomposition, resilience patterns, intelligent automation, and digital asset infrastructure excites me because they sit at the intersection of innovation and trust.

+Along the way, I’ve also:
+- Built **payments infrastructure** that balances speed with compliance
+- Embedded **observability and automation** across engineering ecosystems
+- Guided teams through **legacy modernization** while keeping production stable
+- Defined **strategic roadmaps** that align technical execution with business goals

+This blend of curiosity, delivery, and forward-looking strategy fuels my perspective on building systems that last.

+---

-## Why I Write
+### Why I Write

-**Build Tales** captures stories from the engineering trenches—addressing the messy middle of scaling teams, legacy systems, and compliance puzzles that glossy case studies overlook.
-My ongoing series, “How U.S. Payments Really Work,” spans 50+ articles aimed at helping engineers build systems that earn trust by understanding money’s real-life path through banks, networks, and regulatory frameworks.
+**Build Tales** is where I share stories from the trenches—practical insights that don’t always make it into polished case studies.

-My current deep dive, "[How U.S. Payments Really Work](/how-us-payments-actually-work/)," is a 50+ article survival manual for anyone building platforms that move money.
-Because understanding how money flows through banks, payment networks, and regulatory frameworks isn't just technical knowledge—it's the foundation for building systems that earn trust.
+My current series, **“How U.S. Payments Really Work,”** is a 50+ article survival manual for anyone building platforms that move money.
+It breaks down the rails—ACH, cards, wires, wallets, faster payments, and crypto—showing how money truly flows through banks, networks, and regulators.

+I also write about:
+- **Engineering leadership** — scaling teams without losing culture
+- **Systems architecture** — balancing legacy with modern design patterns
+- **Payments infrastructure** — building platforms that earn trust through compliance and reliability
+- **Emerging technologies** — exploring how **AI** and **crypto** are reshaping the engineering and financial landscape

+Across these themes, the thread is the same: **turning complexity into clarity so engineers can build with confidence.**

+---

 ## Beyond the Keyboard

-Outside of work, I savor my daily cup of black coffee, walk my dog, and explore the world through photography.
-I also dive into cooking, tend to my garden, and stay curious with AI trends and physical/mental wellness practices.
-This intentional balance isn’t just a hobby—it keeps my leadership grounded and energized.
+When I’m not untangling systems, you’ll usually find me:
+- Enjoying a strong cup of **black coffee**
+- Walking my **dog**
+- Exploring the world through **photography**
+- Experimenting in the **kitchen** and tending my **garden**
+- Staying curious about **AI, wellness, and mindfulness**

+This balance keeps my leadership grounded and my creativity alive.

+---

+👉 At **Build Tales**, you’ll find lessons, frameworks, and survival patterns for engineers navigating the real world of **systems, leadership, payments, and the technologies shaping what comes next.**

-## Let's Connect
+### Let's Connect

 Want to chat fintech strategy, engineering leadership, or share dog-walk stories over a virtual brew?
 I’d love to connect.